 Since 2008, the College Greek Exam (CGE) has been providing a national exam for college students in Beginning Greek courses.
 The exam is administered in fall and spring to students enrolled in the second semester of elementary Greek.
 For information, reports and previous exams, visit www.dramata.com.
 In addition to the Phinney award, students compete for medals and ribbons.
 To participate in the exam, contact the Chair of the CGE Committee.

-This prize was awarded, for the first time, in 2016, to Jordan Hellmann of Grinnell College in Iowa.
+This prize was awarded, for the first time, in 2017, to Zebediah Figura of Grinnell College in Iowa.

 The members of the CGE Committee are: